getalifepodcast/videotranscripts/15 Anne Hamilton.md

 Link to Rebecca Stott's memoir In the Days of Rain-
-To share your story or be a guest on the show, contact us at info.getalife@proton.me Legal email address: stouffvillelegal-gal@protonmail.com Links for insiders -
+To share your story or be a guest on the show, contact us at info.getalife@proton.me Legal email address: stouffvillelegal-gal@protonmail.com
-Leavers GOFUNDME support-
-PayPal link for USA-
-Olive Leaf Network-  Thinking of Leaving Pamphlet and resources - Link to Anchor/Spotify-
-Preston Down Trust Decision-
-Aberdeen incident-
-If we walk in the light letters-

 *This page is part of the largest public collection of PBCC leaver testimonies and survivor stories.*